Fees and key information

 As an industry, biomedical engineering spans a range of different sectors, including healthcare, robotics, diagnostics, pharamceuticals and more.
 This Biomedical Engineering degree including foundation year has been tailored to ease students into their studies and get to grips with core biomedical engineering principles ahead of more complex studies.

-After completing the foundation year of this course, you'll have the core knowledge needed to thrive and succeed throughout your studies towards your Biomedical Engineering BEng degree.
+After completing the foundation year of this course, you'll have the core knowledge needed to thrive and succeed throughout your studies towards your BEng Biomedical Engineering degree.

 Thus degree is designed to prepare graduates to work competently in entry-level biomedical engineering roles across all relevant fields, including robotics, medical imaging, physiological monitoring and more.
 At London Metropolitan University, we strive to enhance the employability of all students.
 During this biomedical engineering degree with foundation year, you'll develop a versatile skillset that can be applied to a range of industries.